xinhangl44-blip/KubeGPU/README.md

 ### Gang scheduling deadlock detection is heuristic, not graph-based

-The detector uses a timer-based heuristic: if 2+ gangs have been waiting longer than 10 seconds simultaneously, the lowest-priority one is evicted.
-This is not a strict wait-for-graph cycle detector.
-False positives are acceptable at this cluster scale given the implementation simplicity.
+The detector uses a workqueue-based approach: when a gang first enters Permit waiting, it is enqueued with a 10-second delay.
+On expiry, if 2+ gangs are still mutually stuck, the lowest-priority one is evicted.
+This is not a strict wait-for-graph cycle detector — false positives are acceptable at this cluster scale.

 ### KV cache score weight